-The courts in Michigan's judicial system, like those in many other states, may be divided into three tiers: the trial courts, the Court of Appeals and the Michigan Supreme Court.
-The bottom-most tier, the trial courts, can be further divided into the probate, circuit and district courts.
+The courts in Michigan's judicial system, like those in many other states, may be divided into three tiers: the trial courts, the Court of Appeals, and the Supreme Court.

-When faced with a legal issue, contacting an experienced attorney is always the best bet.
-At LawInfo you can search for a skilled, Lead Counsel Rated Michigan attorney by location and by practice area.
+When faced with a legal issue, you can use LawInfo's lawyer directory to search for a skilled, Lead Counsel Rated Michigan attorney by location and by practice area.
 We have Michigan attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.